Xkpd/Network-Science-Project/README.md

 Each question folder corresponds to the ipynb and python files used and the output produced using the code.

+Output/output graph folder:
+- this folder consist of all the output graph used for analysis.
+- the graph generated are classified according to the question

 Crawling, Q1, Q4:
 - ipynb has exactly the same code as the py file, with ipynb showing the output for each step